WaveMaker Info Sessions and Timeline:

-Since 2015, WaveMaker has provided $399,000 in new work/project grants as well r+d, implementation and long-haul sustaining grants to 77 indivdiual artist projects and numerous artist-run initiatives such as: BLCK family, Buenezas, Commissioner, Dimensions Variable, EXILE Books, Fresh Art International, Fringe Projects, Obsolete Media Miami, Miami Women’s Artist Archive, Page Slayers, Public Hives, Open Source Art, Sunday Painter, and Third Horizon, among others.
+Since 2015, WaveMaker has awarded $399,000 in funding to 77 of Miami’s visionary artists, curators, and collectives.
+Past WaveMakers include: the BLCK family, Buenezas, Commissioner, Dimensions Variable, EXILE Books, Fresh Art International, Fringe Projects, Obsolete Media Miami, Miami Women’s Artist Archive, Page Slayers, Public Hives, Open Source Art, Sunday Painter, and Third Horizon, among others.

 Albuquerque - 516 ARTS: Fulcrum Fund